 April is #ActiveDogMonth and we are celebrating with tips to keep your dog active and healthy all month long.
 We are about making the best out of a key to dog ownership: walking the dog.

 While it sounds easy: put a leash on your dog, then step outside.
 There are a few ways you can improve your dog walking techniques for both you and your dog.
 Read on for dog behaviors explained, as well as activity checks to be sure you are optimizing the dog walking experience for both you and your dog.

 Activity Check: When is the best time to take our dogs for a walk?

 Most dogs would say anytime!
 Spring is the perfect time to take your dog for a walk.
 And, as it’s April #ActiveDogMonth, get out there now.
 As the heat of summer arrives, start walking your dog early in the morning or later at night.
 The hot pavement is not ideal for the paws of our furry family.

 Activity Check: How long and how often should you walk the dog?

-Ultimately, how long and how often you should walk your dog all depends on you and your dog. if you try to walk just 30 minutes a day with your dog, it is great for your health, and your dog’s health.
+Ultimately, how long and how often you should walk your dog depends on you and your dog.
+Walking at least 30 minutes a day with your dog is great for your health and your dog’s health.
 Advanced walkers can take their dogs for an hour or more.
 By walking an hour, a day, most people can reach the daily step goal of 10,000 steps per day.
 This is a goal many of us are trying to achieve for a healthy lifestyle.

 More active dog breeds need several outings.
 Which dog breeds are most active?
 We wrote about it in this blog post: Top 10 Most Active Dog Breeds.